overviewer/Minecraft-Overviewer/docs/design/oil.rst

     object is a 3-tuple: `(x, z, mtime)` where `x` and `z` specify the chunk location and `mtime` is the chunk mtime from the region file header.

+    .. method:: __init__(regionset, textures, blockdefs, matrix)

+        Initialize the renderer with the given parameters

+        :param regionset: The regionset object to pull world data from and render
+        :type regionset: :class:`.RegionSet`
+        :param textures: The textures to use in rendering
+        :type textures: :class:`.Textures`
+        :param blockdefs: The block definitions that define how to render each block
+        :type blockdefs: :class:`.BlockDefinitions`
+        :param matrix: The perspective matrix that defines the rendering angle.
+            This is assumed to be isometric.
+        :type matrix: :class:`.oil.Matrix`

     .. method:: get_render_sources_in_rect(rect)

         Iterates over :meth:`_get_chunks_in_rect`